Swimming with Turtles in the Low Isles

 Two small sandy cays make up the Low Isles and the islands are connected by an underwater coral reef.
 The larger island is uninhabited and covered with mangroves and the smaller of the two islands, known as Low Island, is the perfect place to go snorkeling on the Great Barrier Reef and explore the colourful underwater world.
 And it’s one of the best places for swimming with turtles.

 Surrounded by a lovely sandy beach perfect for sunbathing, Low Island is covered with lush green vegetation and there’s a research station, a lighthouse and accommodation for the lighthouse keeper and the researchers on the tiny island.
-The Low Isles have been used to gather data for weather forecasting by the Bureau of Meteorology since 1887 and they are the region’s primary point of weather data collection.

 A guided snorkel tour of the reef in the Low Isles